 During the application phase and at the conclusion of the application phase (but prior to executed award agreements) BEAM will collect the following to verify the financial capabilities of the applying entity to complete the project.
+During application submission, prospective subgrantees will be required to certify that they will have available funds are available for all project costs that exceed the amount of the grant, and that prospective subgrantees will comply with all Program requirements, including service milestones.

 The table below outlines the schedule on which the data will be collected:

-Application Phase Data Collection Financial Statements: Such as balance sheets, income statements, and cash flow statements.
+Application Phase Data Collection

+Financial Statements: Such as balance sheets, income statements, and cash flow statements.
 These statements should provide a clear picture of the subgrantee's financial performance and position.
 Budgets: Detailed budgets for the Project, outlining expected income and expenses, as well as a breakdown of how grant funds will be utilized.

 Audited Financial Statements: If available, audited financial statements from an independent certified public accountant (CPA) can provide additional assurance of financial accuracy and integrity.
 If audited financial statements are not available, please reference the procedures laid out in 2.4.11.c.

 Certification of Financial Resources: The applicant is required to provide a certification stating that the applying entity has and will continue to have sufficient financial resources to cover its eligible costs for the Project until BEAM authorizes additional disbursements.

-Successful Awardees Data Collection Prior to Executed Award Agreements - Bank Statements, or equivalent documentation: To confirm that the subgrantee has sufficient cash or liquid assets to cover project costs exceeding the matching or cost sharing amount.
+Successful Awardees Data Collection Prior to Executed Award Agreements Bank Statements, or equivalent documentation: To confirm that the subgrantee has sufficient cash or liquid assets to cover project costs exceeding the matching or cost sharing amount.

-B. Required Model Letter of Credit
+Required Model Letter of Credit